carr-matt/game-night-planner/journals/cedric_stewart.md

 ## 11/21/22

-Worked with Josh and Matt on setting up the filtered search with the api.
+Worked with Josh and Matt on set up API endpoints for random game, our filtered search, game details, etc.